AdaCore/gnatstudio/docs/users_guide/environment.rst

   `tools_host` corresponds to a remote host's nickname as defined in :ref:`Setup_the_remote_servers`.

-By default, files specified on the command line can be absolute or relative pathnames.
-If you prepend a filename with the `=` character, GPS will look for the file in the source search path of the project.

-When no project is specified on the command line, GPS tries to find one.
+By default, files you specify on the command line can have absolute or relative pathnames.
+If you prepend a filename with the `=` character, GPS looks for the file in the source search path of the project.
+If you don't specify a project on the command line, GPS tries to find one.
 Otherwise, it displays the :ref:`welcome dialog <The_Welcome_Dialog>`.

 .. index:: environment